psychemedia/middle-english-romances/gawain_and_carle_of_carlisle.md

 & for his sake that in BETHELEM was borne, —
 that hee wold dine with him to morne."
 Sir Gawaine sayd the carle vnto,
-" fforssooth I shall your message doe."
+"fforssooth I shall your message doe."
 then they rode singing by the way
 with the Ladye that was gay;
 they were as glad of that Lady bright
 as euer was ffowle of the day-Lyght.
 they told King Arthur where they had beene,
 & what aduentures they had scene.
-" I thanke god," sayd the "King, " cozen Kay,
+"I thanke god," sayd the "King, " cozen Kay,
 that thou didst on liue `[i.e. alive. — P. part— depart. — Skeat.]` part away."
 "Marry," sayd Sir Kay againe,
-" of my liffe `[lifte, MS., says Madden.— F.]` I may be ffaine.
+"of my liffe `[lifte, MS., says Madden.— F.]` I may be ffaine.
 ffor his loue that was in Bethlem borne,
 you must dine with the carle to-morne."
 in the dawning of the day the rode `[rade. qu. — P.]`;